-A number of the DAR requirements listed in the main body of this CP might require additional background information in order to be fully understood by clients who are using them as the basis for preparing Registration Packages for CSfC solutions.
-The list that follows includes the additional information that we anticipate customers are seeking in order to complete preparing the Registration Packages.
-If there are questions about requirements that are not discussed in this list, please submit questions to the DAR CP maintenance team and will respond to them to add in future updates of the CP.
+A number of the DAR requirements listed in the main body of this CP might require additional configuration information in order to be fully understood by customers who are using them as the basis for preparing Registration Packages for CSfC solutions.
+The list that follows, includes the additional information on requirements that may provide further guidance in order for customers to prepare and complete the Registration Packages.
+Please reference the requirements tables to see which solution design and use case these requirements apply to.
+If there are questions about requirements that are not discussed in this list, please submit questions to the DAR CP maintenance team and a response will be provided for considerations in future updates of the CP.